 Conclusion

-Employers must take responsibility for implementing best practices for screening candidates and ensuring all staff is trained on these requirements.
+Employers must take responsibility for implementing best practices and ensure background screening for all roles in their healthcare organisation.
 It's essential to take these requirements seriously and comply with CQC standards to protect patients, service users, and the integrity of health and social care services.